dicepencilpaper/emprise/A Daring Emprise V2.md

 This is a world of...

+## Participants

+A session of A Daring Emprise is composed of one to four people that will be controlling their *adventurers*, and one player who is in charge of presenting the situations, scenes, and controlling the rest of the universe's entities.
+This player is known as the *coordinator*, as they take care of running the game in an orderly fashion and making sure things are fair for everyone.

 ## The adventurer

-You participate in this world through your *adventurer*, a daring, courageous individual that is ready to face whatever fate throws at them!
+Asa player, you participate in this world through your *adventurer*, a daring, courageous individual that is ready to face whatever fate throws at them!
 Your adventurer will have two to four _professions_, which determine the skills and abilities they possess.
 The number of professions picked is up to the player.

 ### Professions